 Non-confidential facts and advice to the Deputy Mayor for Policing and Crime (DMPC)

 1.4 16 CPs designated In this category have applied via Messrs Slater and Gordon for MP5 to fund their separate representation at the Inquiry.
-Following correspondence between DPS/DLS and Messrs Slater and Gordon, a number of these applicatons are no longer pur5ued and these reports therefore relate to 11 Cl’s.
+Following correspondence between DPS/DLS and Messrs Slater and Gordon, a number of these applications are no longer pursued and these reports therefore relate to 11 Cl’s.

 1 .5 These Applicants represent that they satisfy the criteria for entitlement to financial assistance namely: that they were performing official duties; that they were acting in good faith and that they exercised reasonable judgment.